 Once more, I found myself at a crossroads, trying to figure out what to do next.
 The job market was increasingly competitive, with more and more people with higher education degrees.
 What were my options?

 Recently, when I decided to leave my job and start my own business, I realized I needed to reconnect with my purpose, goals, and dreams if I wanted to be successful.
-Truth is, we can’t accomplish anything in life if we don’t know where we are headed, our purpose is the goal, the steps to get there are the driving instructions.
+The truth is, we can’t accomplish anything in life if we don’t know where we are headed; our purpose is the goal, the steps to get there are the driving instructions.

 In this article, I provide insight into the five key steps that helped me re-kindle my purpose and pinpoint my destination.
-I hope it helps you find a way back to yourself and leads you to where you want to go.
+I hope it enables you to find a way back to yourself and leads you to where you want to go.

 1. Go for a Walk–Then Make a List

-I know it sounds like two separate activities, but when done in that order, trust me–it works.
+I know it sounds like two different activities, but when done in that order, trust me–it works.
 If your mind is anything like mine, then you probably have a case of the all too common “monkey brain.”
-This is a term Buddhists use for a mind that is constantly ruminating in the past or future, never in the present.
+Buddhists use this term for a constantly ruminating mind in the past or future, never in the present.

 That’s where our walk comes in.
 Our walk is a kind of meditation, a moment to breathe and be in our bodies.
-This is the time where we will be mindful of where we are stepping (as to not fall) and aware of our surroundings.
+This is when we will be mindful of where we are stepping (as to not fall) and aware of our surroundings.
 It is time to be fully present with ourselves.

 When you close your eyes, what do you imagine yourself doing?

 Did you always want to be a photographer?
 A stay at home mom?
 Travel the world?
 Help people?